Hide Apps on iPhone

 How to Use Folders to Hide Apps

 A low-tech method for casual privacy.
-Good for users who want quick access but don’t want apps immediately visible.
+Good for users who want quick access but don’t want apps immediately visible on their home screen.

 Step 1: Create a folder with commonly used apps